Veil-of-Aether/game-core/README.md

 First off, thanks for your interest in The Veil of Aether!
 Whether you're here to squash bugs, write dialogue, suggest features, or just share wild theories—we appreciate you.

-## Ways You Can Help
+### Ways You Can Help
 There are lots of ways to contribute:

 - Report bugs: Found a glitch in the matrix (or the Wind Temple)?
 Open an issue.
 - Suggest features: Got an idea for a sidequest, spell, or secret area?
 Drop it in the Discussions or open a proposal.
 - Submit code: Programmers are welcome!
 Fixes, tools, and gameplay enhancements are all fair game.
-- Help with writing: Lore, dialogue, item descriptions—we love great writing and world-building.
 - Playtest and give feedback: Your gameplay notes help us balance, polish, and improve.
 - Spread the word: Share the project, join our Revolt server, or post about it in the Fediverse!

-## How to Contribute
+### How to Contribute
 1. Fork the repo

-- Create a new branch for your changes:
+2. Create a new branch for your changes:
   ```bash
   git checkout -b feature/someWeirdFeature
   ```

-- Make your changes and commit them with clear messages
+3. Make your changes and commit them with clear messages

-- Push to your fork and open a pull request
+4. Push to your fork and open a pull request

-- Wait for review and we'll get back to you ASAP!
+5. Wait for review and well get back to you ASAP!

-## Guidelines
+### Guidelines
 - Keep code clean, readable, and in snake_case.

 - Be respectful.
 This is a chill space for creators and players alike.